hungcq/knowledge-repo/IT/software-engineering-at-google/terms.md

 - Fake: a lightweight implementation of an API that behaves similar to the real implementation but isn't suitable for production (eg in-memory DB)
 - Stubbing: the process of giving behavior to a function that otherwise has no behavior by specifying what values to return
 - Interaction testing (mocking): a way to validate how & whether a function is called without actually calling the implementation of the function
+- UAT: automated test that exercise the product through public APIs to ensure the overall beha for specific user journeys
+- Prober: function test that run encoded assertions against the production env